sakav1111/sakav1111.github.io/_posts/2019-11-28-Hibernate Interview Questions.md

 Example

-In this example, the cascade=”save-update” is declare on stockDailyRecords.
+In this example, the cascade="save-update" is declare on stockDailyRecords.
 ```xml
 <!-- Stock.hbm.xml -->
 <hibernate-mapping>